PhamHongNguyen/docs/content/rest/index.md

----
+index.md
-title: GitHub REST API
+itle: GitHub REST API
 shortTitle: REST API
 intro: 'You can use the {% data variables.product.prodname_dotcom %} REST API to create calls to get the data you need to integrate with GitHub.'
 redirect_from: